minirust/minirust/spec/mem/pointer.md

 pub type Address = Int;

 /// A "trait name" is an identifier for the trait a vtable is for.
-/// This defines the size and function signatures of the methods. pub struct TraitName(pub libspecr::Name);
+/// This defines the number of methods and their function signatures. pub struct TraitName(pub libspecr::Name);

 /// A "thin pointer" is an address together with its Provenance.